denis-kralj/foundry-infrastructure/readme.md

 1. wait for the infrastructure to spin up, note the IP address output
 1. navigate to the `ansible/` directory
 1. ensure that the supplied SSH key was correct and that you can in fact SSH to the new server
-1. update the foundry ip value in the inventory to the IP address of the server
+1. update the foundry ip value in `inventory.ini` to the IP address of the server
 1. run `ansible-playbook -i inventory.ini playbook.yaml`
-1. navigate to the IP address, foundry should be up and running
+1. navigate to the IP address, foundry should be up and running on HTTPS (accept the risk with the unknown cert)